-TCF job seekers/participants-are job seekers commenced in jobactive and Disability Employment Services, and participants commenced in ParentsNext, who were in one of the Targeted Compliance Framework (TCF) Zones at the end of the reference period (i.e. it excludes those serving a Non-Payment/Preclusion Period at that date).
+TCF job seekers/participants-are job seekers/participant commenced in jobactive and Disability Employment Services, and participants commenced in ParentsNext, who were in one of the TCF Zones at the end of the reference period (i.e. it excludes those serving a Non-Payment/Preclusion Period at that date).

-TCF Zones-The Targeted Compliance Framework consists of three Zones: the Green Zone, Warning Zone and Penalty Zone (each described separately in this Glossary).
+TCF Zones-The TCF consists of three Zones: the Green Zone, Warning Zone and Penalty Zone (each described separately in this Glossary).